-- 5.2 A total of 836 planning applications were determined between 1 April 2022 and 31 March 2023.
-Approximately 6% of applications for planning permission were subsequently withdrawn, and 5% were refused permission, with 89% approved.
-These proportions remained broadly the same as the previous year. - 5.3 Implementation of the Authority's planning policies for the built environment continues to focus on the principles of good design in new development.
+- 5.2 A total of 775 planning applications were determined between 1 April 2023 and 31 March 2024.
+Approximately 7% of applications for planning permission were subsequently withdrawn, and 8% were refused permission, with 85% approved.
+These proportions remain broadly the same as the previous year. - 5.3 Implementation of the Authority's planning policies for the built environment continues to focus on the principles of good design in new development.
 The proportion of planning applications refused on the grounds of poor or inappropriate design during this monitoring period was broadly the same as in previous years.
-Where design issues led to a refusal of permission these consisted primarily of concerns regarding potential suburbanisation effects of the proposals, or erosion of the rural character and local distinctiveness of the area. - 5.4 Planning applications are also assessed against relevant supplementary planning documents including the Authority's Design Guide, which was updated in 2022 to reflect changes in national and local policy, with greater emphasis on sustainability.
+Where design issues led to a refusal of permission these consisted primarily of concerns regarding potential suburbanisation effects of the proposals, or erosion of the rural character and local distinctiveness of the area. - 5.4 Planning applications are also assessed against relevant supplementary planning documents including the Authority's Design Guide (2022).
 Village Design Statements are also a material planning consideration, and there are seven of these covering parts of the National Park which have been adopted as Supplementary Planning Documents.